QuentinRa/blog.quentinra.dev/tools-and-frameworks/vcs/git/_general/server-side.md

 #### 🏹 References

-I'm still not sure if this is only available on GitHub or not, but every issue/pull request as an Id, for instance, `#1`.
-You can reference this Id anywhere else, for instance, inside a commit!
-At least on GitHub, on the issue/Pull request page, we will see the referencing commit SHA1.
+Every issue/pull request has an ID, for instance, `#1`.
+You can reference this ID anywhere else, for instance, inside a commit!
+On GitHub, on the issue/pull request page, we will see the referencing commit SHA1.

 > On GitHub, you can also reference a user with `@username`.